pts/small-io-sys/README.md

 * [aPACK](https://web.archive.org/web/20240424165219/https://ibsensoftware.com/products_aPACK.html)
   ([apack1p](https://github.com/pts/apack1p)) 1.00: for compressing
   code and data (global variables, logo and MSDCM).
+* [UPX](https://upx.github.io/) 3.91: for compressing code and data (global
+  variables and logo) with the LZMA algorithm and format.
 * [Perl](https://www.perl.org/) 5.004\_04: for running data transformation
   script for which shell is too slow and AWK doesn't work (i.e. binary input and output), for example decompressing the boot logo (splash screen)